-The 1980s saw a rise in hackers being featured on the big screen.
-Sometimes they were white hats, portrayed as near superheroes saving the day; other times, they were crackers — bad guys posing a threat to society.
+The 1980s saw a rise in hacker representation on the big screen.
+Sometimes, hackers took the roles of white hats, nearly superhero-like individuals saving the day, and other times, they were the bad guys, high-tech villains posing a threat to society.

-In either case, to say that the portrayal of hackers and security professionals in hacker movies is accurate would certainly be an overstatement, but the mere presence of the CFAA, CCC and Anonymous means their influence is undeniable.
+In either case, to say that the portrayal of hackers and security professionals in hacker movies is accurate would certainly be an overstatement.

-From cult favorites and B-movies to big Hollywood blockbusters, these movies are always fun to watch.
+From cult favorites and B-movies to big Hollywood blockbusters, these hacker films are always fun to watch.
 At the very least, they offer an amusing view of computer hackers and the media’s representation of them, and you can always try spotting how often you’ll see Nmap being used (hint: quite often).

 A list of the best hacker movies ever made

 Most of these movies are action-packed and a thrill to watch.
 Some even border hilarious, having aged less gracefully than others thanks to their particular views on the future of technology and ethical hacking.

 As security professionals, we can at least be flattered that we’ve inspired so many hacker films over the past few decades.

 So now it’s time for the main feature…our list of the top hacker movies:

 It’s no surprise that The Matrix comes in at number one.

 The Matrix might not be a hacker movie per se, but the way it tackles the existential riddle of living in a computer simulation, and its depiction of an advanced and oppressive AI, make it a truly iconic movie.